hunnybear/tox-in-docker/README.md

 For example, if you wish to only test CPython3.9 and CPython3.10:

 `task test -- -e py39 -e py10`

+#### Quicker tests

+As tox-in-docker eats delicious dogfood, `task` uses the version of tox-in-docker in the local directory for its own testing environment.
+One downside of this is that it can create a ton of needless wasted time re- and re- and re-installing tox-in-docker.
+After the initial `./.venv` setup has been done, you can probably get away fine with using `task quick-test` unless you're using that install process to Dx/debug something.

 ### Tooling